Eastern hognose snake

-The eastern hog-nosed snake (Heterodon platirhinos), is a species of mildly venomous rear-fanged snake in the family Colubridae.
+The eastern hog-nosed snake (Heterodon platirhinos) is a species of mildly venomous rear-fanged snake in the family Colubridae.
 The venom is specifically adapted to amphibian prey and is harmless to humans.
-However, some people may have an allergic reaction, and experience local swelling and other symptoms.
+However, some people may have an allergic reaction and as a result experience local swelling and other symptoms.
 The species is endemic to North America.
 There are no subspecies that are recognized as being valid.
 This species prefers habitats with sandy soils and a combination of grass fields and forest edges.
-They come in many different colorations and have the identifiable upturned "snout".
-They can be found in captivity but are a relatively difficult species to keep due to a specialized diet of toads.
-As with other Heterodon species, they have a distinctive threat reaction of first bluffing by striking with a closed mouth and then pretending to die if this fails to deter the threat.
+It comes in many different colorations and has the identifiable upturned "snout."
+It can be found in captivity, but is a relatively difficult species to keep due to a specialized diet of toads.
+As with other Heterodon species, it has a distinctive threat reaction of first bluffing by striking with a closed mouth and then, if this fails to deter the threat, pretending to die.

-Geographic range
+Geographic distribution

-H. platirhinos has a wide geographical range from the central United States to the east coast.
-In the northern parts of the range, it can be found in southern Ontario, southern New Hampshire, Minnesota, Wisconsin, and Massachusetts.
-Going west the snake can be found in Texas and Kansas.
-The southern part of the range then goes down into southern Florida.
-Populations start to dwindle as the species reaches the northern range.
+Heterodon platirhinos has a wide geographical range from the central United States to the East Coast.
+In the northern parts of its range, it can be found in southern Ontario, southern New Hampshire, Minnesota, Wisconsin, and Massachusetts.
+Farther west, the snake can be found in Texas and Kansas.
+The southern part of its range extends into southern Florida.
+Populations start to dwindle as the species reaches the northern limit of its range.

 Habitat

-Studies have shown that H. platirhinos prefers upland sandy pine-forests, old-fields and forest edges.
-Like most of the genus Heterodon, the Eastern Hognose Snake prefers dry conditions with loose soil for burrowing purposes.
+The preferred habitats of Heterodon platirhinos are upland sandy pine forests, old fields, and forest edges.
+Like most of the genus Heterodon, it prefers dry conditions with loose soil for burrowing.
 These loose soils are preferable habitat components for nesting and egg laying.
-Barrier beach and dune ecosystems appear to contain some of the highest densities of Heterodon platirhinos because of abundant prey (primarily anurans from the genera Anaxyrus).
-At the northern end of their range, they have been found to prefer developed lands as their desired habitat followed by mixed forests dominated by hemlock trees.
-Based on a study in Canada, the average home range size is about 40 hectares.
-Their habitats include southeastern and midwestern woodlands, tall-grassland prairies, and grassy or cultivated fields along woodland edges.
-Their habitat range tends to increase with grass and leaf litter.
+Barrier beach and dune ecosystems appear to contain some of the highest densities of H. platirhinos because of abundant prey (primarily anurans of the genus Anaxyrus).
+At the northern end of its range, it has been found to prefer developed lands as its desired habitat, followed by mixed forests dominated by hemlock trees, pitch pines, or oaks.
+In Canada, the average home range size is about 40 hectares (99 acres).
+Its habitats include southeastern and midwestern woodlands, tall-grassland prairies, and grassy or cultivated fields along woodland edges.
+Its habitat range tends to increase with grass and leaf litter.